This recipe idea featuring salmon and potatoes is hearty and savory. Grab our Potato Salmon Croquettes recipe down below and give it a try.

 Chill the croquettes in the fridge for 1-2 hours or overnight if making ahead.

-Place a large skillet over med-high heat and add the cooking oil.
+Place a large skillet over med-high heat and add the cooking oil (Heat the oil to about 350°F if using a thermometer).

-When the oil is hot, add three or four of the salmon croquettes and cook until the bottoms are golden brown, about 4-5 minutes per side.
+Add three or four salmon croquettes when the oil is hot and cook until the bottoms are golden brown, about 4-5 minutes per side.

 Place the finished salmon croquettes onto a plate lined with parchment paper or paper towels.

-Serve with the cucumber aioli, a fresh garden salad, and a bottle of chilled Stella Artois® Solstice Lager.
+Serve with the cucumber aioli (recipe below), a fresh garden salad, and a bottle of chilled Stella Artois® Solstice Lager.

 Cheers!